nandac/pandoc-reader/README.md

 ## Installation

-To install the plugin execute the following command.
+To install the plugin execute the following command:

 ```bash
 python -m pip install pelican-pandoc-reader